Wogen Group (“the Group”) values its reputation for sound ethical dealings with the various organisations with whom it undertakes business.

 - Price Fixing

-Employees must not collude with a third party to fix a buying or selling price of any of the metals, minerals or materials in which the Group trades.
+Employees must not collude with a third party to fix illicit minimum, maximum or range bound prices of any of the metals, minerals or materials in which the Group trades.

 Employees must not bully any person.
 For the purpose of this code of conduct bullying is considered to be intimidating, malicious, insulting or humiliating behaviour which attempts to undermine, hurt or humiliate an individual or group.